Using the shaders with custom assets

 Green: Wind influence

-For vegetation assets using the FAE/Foliage shader much of the same holds true.
+For vegetation assets using the FAE/Foliage and FAE/Grass shader much of the same holds true.
 Where the AO information is used to determine which parts are not affected by wind or player interaction.
 As well as several other shading functions.

 The tree shaders will also work with SpeedTree trees made using the Unity SpeedTree modeler.